Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Jantar Mantar

 Jantar Mantar is an interesting place for children learning geometry and others interested in geometric forms.
 It was built by Sawai Jai Singh II in 1724 to possess five observatories across 19 astronomical instruments based on Ptolemaic positional astronomy.
-It locates right beside City Palace.
+It locates right beside City Palace and you can access it right when you exit the royal residence.

-Here are the top five treats that this Jaipur guide recommends:
+Here are the top five dishes that this Jaipur tourism guide recommends:

 Laal Maas